-We have now spent 31,556,926 seconds together (give or take a few thousand at the time of writing you this).
-We shared seconds I wish could have lasted forever and seconds I wish I could give back to you that will remain with me forever.
-In the same year I saw my son walk his first steps and my marriage walk its last.
+Dear 2008 we have now spent 31,556,926 seconds together (give or take a few thousand at the time of writing you this).
+We shared seconds I wish could have lasted forever, and seconds I wish I could give back to you that will remain with me forever.
+In the same year, I saw my son walk his first steps and my marriage walk its last.
 We have shared deep sadness, betrayal, shock, anger, hate, frustration, helplessness, joy, exhaustion, success, failure, love, heartaches, and headaches.